econoalchemist/Foundation-Passport/07 Testing Backups.md

  <img width="300" src="assets/passport96.jpg">
 </p>

 You will be presented with a message explaining that anyone with access to these words has access to your bitcoin.
-Press the down arrow to scroll to the bootom of the message then press <kbd>YES</kbd>.
+Press the down arrow to scroll to the bottom of the message then press <kbd>YES</kbd>.

 <p align="center">
  <img width="450" src="assets/passport97.jpg">